All-on-4 Dental Implants Explained: How the Full Arch Procedure Works

 Who Is a Good Candidate?

-When bone grafting may or may not be needed
+The bone grafting procedure may or could not be required

 The Step-by-Step Procedure